Espionage, foreign interference and sabotage

 Terrorism in Australia

-Australia’s national terrorism threat level remains at PROBABLE—credible intelligence, assessed to represent a plausible scenario, indicates an intention and capability to conduct a terrorist attack in Australia.
+Australia’s national terrorism threat level is PROBABLE—credible intelligence, assessed to represent a plausible scenario, indicates an intention and capability to conduct a terrorist attack in Australia.

-The COVID-19 pandemic has been used by right-wing and issue-motivated extremists to promote their views.
-They are seeking to exploit social and economic dislocation; and their extremist ideology has been spreading more quickly and widely as Australians spend more time online engaging with like-minded individuals.
-However, calls for violence and sabotage have not yet been acted on in Australia.
+The COVID-19 pandemic has been used by issue-motivated groups to promote their individual views.
+These groups are seeking to exploit social and economic dislocation, and their ideology has been spreading more quickly and widely as Australians spend more time online.

 Terrorism—the international security environment